RaoulHeese/qwfc/README.md

 <p align="center"><img alt="checkerboard circuit" src="images/checker-circuit.png"></p>

+Since every tile can only be in two states, three qubits are sufficient to represent the entire map.
+The colors indicate which qubits corresponds to which tile.
 Measuring this circuit reveals two tile layouts (starting with a white tile or starting with a black tile) with the same probability:

 <p align="center"><img alt="checkerboard layout A" src="images/checker-tiles-0.png"></p>
 <p align="center"><img alt="checkerboard layout B" src="images/checker-tiles-1.png"></p>